Resources and information for guests

 Q: Should I notify the bank (or American Express for Amex cards issued directly) that issued my credit card?

-Q: Is there an expiration date to take advantage of the one year of complimentary personal identity theft protection services?
+Q: Is there an expiration date to take advantage of the one year of complimentary fraud resolution and identity protection services?

-Q: When will the personal identity theft protection services end?
+Q: When will the complimentary fraud resolution and identity protection services end?

-Q: What is the difference between a fraud alert or security freeze and the service AllClearID provides?
+Q: What is the difference between a fraud alert or security freeze and the service Experian provides?

-A: A fraud alert or security freeze placed through Equifax, Experian or Trans Union is a separate service from the AllClearID personal identity theft protection service.
+A: A fraud alert or security freeze placed through Equifax, Experian or Trans Union is a separate service from the Experian fraud resolution and identity protection service.

 A security freeze is designed to prevent potential credit grantors from accessing your credit report without your consent.
 Unlike a fraud alert, you must separately place a credit freeze on your credit file at each credit reporting company.

-The AllClearID credit monitoring service is a service that monitors the a major credit bureau for signs of fraud or unauthorized use of your credit card accounts, and provides you with you with a notification of significant changes to your credit files.
+The Experian fraud resolution and identity protection is a service that monitors for signs of fraud or unauthorized use of your credit card accounts, and provides you with you with a notification of significant changes to your credit files.

 Q: What do I do if my credit accounts have been tampered with or if new accounts have been opened fraudulently?